metno/genchem/doc/GenChemDoc_quickstart.rst

 The script do.testChems above compiles the executable boxChem for each mechanism in turn, and by default runs this using some settings from the default config\_box.nml file.
 This file contains a number of important settings which by deault run a 24-hour simulation (starting at 12:00 GMT), with set emissions, temperature of 298.15 K, mixing height of 1000 m, and some boundary conditions.
 Default outputs are also given.

 The user can of course change these settings (do this in your working directory, not in *src*).
-We explain some the key variables and choices here, and further information can be found in [Simpson2020].
+We explain some the key variables and choices here, and further information can be found in `Simpson et al 2020 <https://gmd.copernicus.org/preprints/gmd-2020-147/>`_.

 *Note* these config files follow fortran namelist conventions.
 Text following an exclamation mark (!) is ignored.